-Finally, we partition this overall change into a component associated with turnover (hires and fires) and one reflecting the change in allocation quality of retained employees, analogously to equation (3) for managers' allocation quality.
-Relying on notation similar to that used in equation (3), we denote by R&F- $JAQ^{TO}$ the change in the allocation quality of rank-and-file workers stemming from employee turnover, and by $\Delta R\&F$ - $JAQ^S$ the change in the job allocation quality of "stayers".
+managers' allocation quality.
+Relying on notation similar to that used in Eq.
+(3), we denote by $\Delta R \& F - J A Q^{TO}$ the change in the allocation quality of rank-and-file workers stemming from employee turnover, and by $\Delta R \& F - JAQ^s$ the change in the job allocation quality of "stayers".
 The figures in the last two rows of the table show that positive managerial turnover events raise the change in match quality of the relevant firms' workforce both via the turnover of employees and via the change in match quality of existing employees.
 The result that a better managerial team raises the change in the match quality of existing employees is not in contrast with the above-noted fact that such a team reduces internal reallocation, as the match quality of "stayers" may simply improve as a result of the increased job experience of employees that do not switch jobs.
 In contrast, negative managerial turnover events do not affect the change in match quality of rank-and-file workers via the turnover channel, but trigger a strong and significant decrease both in the level and in the change of match quality of "stayers": hence, they appear to engage in misguided reshuffling of employees.
+One possible explanation for the asymmetric impact of positive and negative events is that achieving a good job allocation requires time and effort, whereas it can be easily disrupted.
+This intuition is in line with our finding in Section 3.4 that most year-to-year improvements in workers' allocation quality accrue from stayers retaining their jobs, while most of their drops stem from misguided reshuffling or hiring and firing.

-&lt;sup>26However, this decomposition is not precise as that shown in equation (3), as the allocation quality of employees who "stay" in the firm is not re-weighted by their fraction over the total workforce.
+$^{24}$ However, this decomposition is not as precise as that shown in Eq.
+(3), because the allocation quality of employees who "stay" in the firm is not re-weighted by their fraction over the total workforce.

-6 Conclusions
+6. Conclusions